prosody-events/prosody-py/Readme.md

 - `timestamp: datetime`: The timestamp when the message was created or sent.
 - `key: str`: The message key.
 - `payload: JSONValue`: The message payload as a JSON-serializable value.

-Note: As a frozen dataclass, the `Message` attributes are immutable after initialization.